Who Will Provide Your Care?

 HCA is organized into multi-disciplinary teams to better serve our patients.
 Team caregivers consider not only the physical, but also the psychological, social, economic, and educational issues that may contribute to your health.
 As a patient here, you will have the support and knowledge of your entire HCA team.

 If your PCP is unavailable when you call, another caregiver on your team can address your needs.
 Many of our physicians participate in clinical teaching or research programs that contribute to excellent patient care.
+We aim to schedule patient visits with your PCP or primary care team.
+For urgent care visits, patients may see another staff physician, a medical resident, or a nurse practitioner.

 In addition to your PCP, other team members include the following:

-Nurse practitioners play a vital role in your medical care and work closely with your physician.
+Nurse practitioners play a vital role in your medical care and work closely with your primary care physician.
 Nurse practitioners are advanced practice registered nurses certified by the American Nurses Credentialing Center.
 They take health histories, give physical exams, diagnose and treat acute and chronic illness, and prescribe medications.
 Their focus is on wellness, health promotion, and education.

 Registered Clinical Nurses